-6. If there are multiple volumes that need to be deleted we use the ‘prune’ command to delete all unused volumes at once as below:
+6. If there are multiple volumes that need to be deleted, we use the ‘prune’ command to delete all unused volumes at once as below:

 docker volume prune

-Explanation: In the above example, we have created 3 new volumes and did not attach any container to it so we can use the ‘prune’ command to delete all the three volumes at once.
+Explanation: In the above example, we have created 3 new volumes and did not attach any container to them it so we can use the ‘prune’ command to delete all the three volumes at once.

 Advantages of Docker Volume

-- We can attach volumes on both types of containers whether it is a Linux and Windows container.
+- We can attach volumes on both types of containers, whether it is a Linux and Windows container.